Testing Environment for Performance and Load Testing

 When we are talking about staging for load testing, many questions arise.

-We are going to discuss the theory and our practices in organizing such a staging.
+We will discuss the theory and our practices in organizing such a staging.

-In an ideal load testing model 3 things should fit the production environment: the load profile, the test data and the staging.
-As a matter of fact, most big organizations are following the rule that the test staging for load testing should be 100% identical to the production environment.
-Banks are complying to this rule for the mission critical systems.
-But maintaining such a staging is costly.
-Therefore staging often has less resources than production.
-When the staging has got not less than 60% resources comparing to the production, then the load testing results are valid for the production as well.
-When the percentage is smaller, then the test results can’t be applied to the production environment.
-It’s not possible to perform load testing on one architecture and then apply the results to another architecture.
-For example, let’s say that your production system runs IBM POWER9, but the load tests were performed on Xeon: the test results don’t shed a light on the production system load capabilities.
+In an ideal load testing framework, three things should fit the production environment: the load profile, the test data, and the staging.
+Most big organizations follow the rule that the test staging for load testing should be 100% identical to the production environment.
+Banks are complying with this rule for mission-critical systems.
+However, maintaining such a staging is costly.
+Therefore, staging often has fewer resources than production.
+When the staging has 60%+ of the resources compared to the production, the load testing results are also valid for the production.
+The test results can’t be applied to the production environment when the percentage is smaller.
+It’s impossible to perform load testing on one architecture and then apply the results to another.
+For example, let’s say that your production system runs IBM POWER9, but the load tests were performed on Xeon: the test results don’t shed light on the production system load capabilities.

-Even when you haven’t got a possibility to create a staging with infrastructure and architecture as on production, there is still an opportunity to perform load testing and identify bugs and problems before the release.
-In this case we use the comparison (also release) load testing, where we compare the maximal performance for 2 releases.
-We suppose that if the performance falls 10% in the tests than there will be the same change on production.
+Even when you can’t create a staging with infrastructure and architecture as on production, there is still an opportunity to perform load testing and identify bugs and problems before the release.
+In this case, we use the comparison (also release) load testing to compare the maximal performance for two releases.
+We suppose that if the performance falls 10% in the tests, there will be the same change in production.

 We’ll need to analyze many details and look at every test to discover the reason for the lowered performance and bottlenecks.
-If the bottleneck on staging has got an analogue on production, most probably the error will also be on production.
-To name an example, we have found a memory leak of 1 GB per day using a load test.
-On staging the memory limit was 8 GB, so the test didn’t fail immediately.
-On production 32 GB were available, so the memory leak was not visible, but could lead to problems after some time.
+If the bottleneck on staging has an analog on production, the error will probably be on production.
+For example, we have found a memory leak of 1 GB per day using a load test.
+On staging, the memory limit was 8 GB, so the test didn’t fail immediately.
+32 GB was available on production, so the memory leak was not visible, but it could lead to problems after some time.

-Sometimes we apply not only the comparison testing, but also the test to find the stand correspondence coefficient: how much less resources has the staging comparing to the production.
+Sometimes, we apply comparison testing and tests to find the standard correspondence coefficient: how much fewer resources there are in staging compared to production.

 Determining the Stand Correspondence Coefficient